15 Sights in Montpellier, France (with Map and Images)

 Opéra BerliozPeter from Salisbury, UK / CC BY 2.0

-The Opéra Berlioz is a performance hall created in 1990 in Montpellier within the Palais des Congrès du Corum, of which it is one of the major elements.
-It is shared with the Opéra Comédie for the lyrical programming of the city.
+The Opéra Berlioz is a concert hall created in 1990 in Montpellier within the Palais des Congrès du Corum, of which it is one of the major elements.
+It shares with the Opéra Comédie for the city's operatic programming.

 Wikipedia: Opéra Berlioz (FR)